 Aquifer is a leader in providing high-quality assessment tools for health professions education that link directly to national curriculum standards.
 Our assessment questions are written and peer-reviewed by teams of healthcare educators collaborating with leading assessment specialists.
 We are dedicated to delivering meaningful feedback for educators and students that advances clinical learning and builds better providers—not just better test-takers.

 Aquifer assessments are…

-Written by Experts: All of our assessment questions are written and peer-reviewed by teams of medical educators who have been trained to write questions in collaboration with leading assessment specialists.
-These select teams continue to critically evaluate and refine questions based on content updates and performance statistics.
+- Written by Experts: All of our assessment questions are written and peer-reviewed by teams of health care educators trained by leading assessment specialists.

 For security purposes, an Aquifer exam may be requested only by your institution’s designated Course Administrator.
 If you are the Course Administrator and would like to request an Aquifer Exam, please complete our Exam Request Form.